 Krakow public transportation – Wawelo Bikes

 Wawelo was a public bike system that supported Krakow public transport system.
 Unfortunately, it ceased to exist at the end of 2019.
 Although Krakow officials claim that they intend to introduce a new bike system, with an electric bike, this project has not begun yet.
-So don’t expect a bike system to be a part of public transportation in Krakow in 2020.
+So don’t expect a bike system to be a part of Krakow public transportation system in 2021.

 E-scooters in Krakow

 E-scooters are one of the reasons why Wawelo ceased to exist.
-As they appeared in Krakow in August 2019, people tended to switch from Wawelo bikes to electric scooters.
+As they appeared in Krakow in August 2019, people tended to switch from Wawelo bikes, buses and trams to electric scooters.
 At the moment, there are 3 operators: Hive, Blinkee.city and Hulaj.
 Their prices are shown in the table below:

 Krakow is very strict when it comes to parking the scooter and riding speed.
 Make sure you know the rules unless you want to get into trouble.